-Whilst it is easy to be excited by a plethora of offers and choice, once that initial excitement wears off, you’re going to have to choose the one that fits the best.
-Not an easy task and if you are not careful when reviewing your options, you can lose sight of your priorities and end up exchanging a job you’re currently not happy with for one you’ll be equally as unhappy with in three months’ time.
+Whilst it is easy to be excited by a plethora of offers and choices, once that initial excitement wears off, you’re going to have to choose the one that fits the best.
+Not an easy task and if you are not careful when reviewing your options, you can lose sight of your priorities and end up exchanging a job you’re currently not happy with for one you’ll be equally as unhappy within three months’ time.

 So, how can you ensure you make the right call when deciding between multiple job offers?

 With several great opportunities to choose from, it can be difficult to evaluate job offers objectively, and you run the risk of disregarding the reasons why you were looking for a new job in the first place.
 When it comes time to make a decision, start by thinking about what your goals were at the beginning of the job search (read more here about the steps you should take before applying for your next accounting job).
 What were you looking for out of your role?
 A pay-rise?
 Good culture?
 Flexibility?
 Convenient location?
 Career progression?